cybiere/baboossh/docs/command/connect.rst

 Options
 -------

- - `-v|--verbose`: increase output verbosity
+ - `-v|-\\-verbose`: increase output verbosity
- - `-p|--probe`: if the target endpoint has not been probed (using :ref:`probe command`) yet, connection is refused.
+ - `-p|-\\-probe`: if the target endpoint has not been probed (using :ref:`probe command`) yet, connection is refused.
 Setting this flag will automatically probe the endpoint before connecting to it.
- - `-f|--force`: in order to decrease the noise, connections are not run if they are already know to be working.
+ - `-f|-\\-force`: in order to decrease the noise, connections are not run if they are already know to be working.
 Setting this flag will force running the connection.

 If `<connection>` is not provided, Baboossh will use the current :ref:`Workspace options` to determine which :class:`~baboossh.User` and :class:`~baboossh.Creds` to connect to which :class:`~baboossh.Endpoint`.
 If any of these option is not set, try every object in the scope for the option until a connection is successfully established or all combinations are tested.